grahamfalconer/CV/README.md

 <h2> Hobbies </h2>

-In my free time I enjoy surfing, rock-climbing and finding new funky jams to listen to.
+In my free time I enjoy surfing, futsal, rock-climbing and finding new funky jams to listen to.